-What I am about to state will seem incomprehensible, but a singular history and a singular people are connected with it: the man placed himself before my horse so as to bar the way, and said, "Schophon," which, in the Hebrew tongue, signifies a rabbit.
-[205] I knew this word to be one of the Jewish countersigns, and asked the man if he had anything to communicate?
+What I am about to state will seem incomprehensible, but a singular history and a singular people are connected with it: the man placed himself before my horse so as to bar the way, and said "Schophon,"

+one of the Jewish countersigns, and asked the man if he had any thing to communicate?
 He said, "You must not enter the town, for a net is prepared for you.
-The corregidor of Toledo, on whom may all evil light, in order to give pleasure to the priests of Maria, in whose face I spit, has ordered all the alcaldes of these parts, and the escribanos and the corchetes to lay hands on you wherever they may find you, and to send you, and your books, and all that pertains to you to
+The corregidor of Toledo, on whom may all evil light, in order to give pleasure to the priests of Maria, in whose face I spit, has ordered all the alcaldes of these parts, and the escribanos and the corchetes to lay hands on you wherever they may find you, and to send you, and your books, and all that pertains to you to Toledo.

-Toledo.
 Your servant was seized this morning in the town above, as he was selling the writings in the streets, and they are now awaiting your arrival in the posada; but I knew you from the accounts of my brethren, and I have been waiting here four hours to give you warning in order that your horse may turn his tail to your enemies, and neigh in derision of them.
-Fear nothing for your servant, for he is known to the alcalde, and will be set at liberty; but do you flee, and may God attend you."
+Fear nothing for your servant, for he is known to the alcalde, and will be set at liberty, but do you flee, and may God attend you."
 Having said this, he hurried towards the town.